miketout/VerusServicesSetup/Tails-Wallet.md

 **`veruscoind`**

-*This will ask for your Tails administration password multiple times in order to check/set iptables rules.**
+*When run, this will ask for your Tails administration password multiple times in order to check/set `iptables` rules.
+This is necessary in order to allow any communication from and to the wallet at all.*

 ```
 cat << EOF >/live/persistence/TailsData_unlocked/dotfiles/bin/veruscoind